jsquyres/ompi/docs/installation.rst

 Run-time system support
 -----------------------

+The following are command line options for various runtime systems that can be used with ``configure``:

 * ``--enable-mpirun-prefix-by-default``:
   This option forces the ``mpirun`` command to always behave as if ``--prefix $prefix`` was present on the command line (where ``$prefix``